nanobox-io/nanobox-guides-old/source/emberjs/index.html.md

 Visit the app from your favorite browser at `ember.nanobox.dev:8080`

 ## Now what?
-Now that you have an application running on nanobox whats next?
+Now that you have an application running with nanobox whats next?
 Think about what else your application might need and hopefully the topics below will help you get started with the next steps of your development!

 * Connecting to a database
 * Adding components